psoloway/puppetlabs-tomcat/README.md

 ##Limitations

 This module only supports Tomcat installations on \*nix systems.
-The `tomcat::config::server*` defines require augeas version 1.0.0 or newer.
+The `tomcat::config::server*` defines require Augeas version 1.0.0 or newer.

 ###Multiple Instances